 In the Localism Act 2011, provision was made for communities to produce Neighbourhood Plans or Neighbourhood Development Orders to bring forward land use based policies and allocations for their area.
 The Town and Country Planning (Neighbourhood Planning) Regulations 2012 were introduced in April 2012, setting out the formal legal process.
-The National Planning Policy Framework (NPPF) sets out the basic criteria and linkages with Local Plans produced by Local Planning Authorities.
+The National Planning Policy Framework (NPPF) sets out the basic criteria and linkages with Local Plans produced by Local Planning Authorities and is the overarching planning document for the whole country, and together with the Town and Country Planning (Neighbourhood Planning) Regulations 2012 sits with other Acts to guide and control the development of local Neighbourhood Plans.
+The Potton Neighbourhood Plan attempts to embody all these relevant statutory undertakings in the preparation of the plan.